lukitoki1/home-wizard-web/README.md

 A repository of the Next.js web app (Frontend) for Household Genie.

+## Getting started

+`yarn` to install all dependencies.

+Optionally `yarn build` to eliminate the error:

+> must be built because it never has been before or the last one failed

 ## Features

 This template comes with the following features: